-Meet Liz Jackson
+Meet Your Host Liz Jackson

-Liz Jackson is a lifelong Alaskan and has been running the Hatcher Pass Bed & Breakfast since 1997.
+Liz Jackson is a lifelong Alaskan and has been running Hatcher Pass Bed & Breakfast since 1997.
 Her experience with and love of log cabins began as a young child when her parents homesteaded on the Kenai Peninsula in a tiny community of Clam Gulch in a log cabin that they built with their own hard labor!

-Childhood Alaska Home
+Host Liz Jackson’s Childhood Alaska Home

-Liz runs Hatcher Pass B&B with the support and help of many wonderful workers, family members, and friends.
+Your host Liz Jackson runs Hatcher Pass B&B with the support and help of many wonderful workers, family members, and friends.
 It is her desire to share her love of Alaska with all who pass the doors of Hatcher Pass B&B and help them with travel plans to the best of her ability.
 She enjoys hiking, biking, berry picking, sightseeing, skiing, cooking, gardening, reading, and continually growing and expanding as she meets people from all walks of life from the world over.
 She has knowledge and information to share about fishing, hunting, and other recreational activities as well.
 If you want to do it, just ask Liz and she will give you advice on how and where to have the time of your life!